Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

         ![Configure API credentials](../../Assets/Screenshots/Adyen/Integration/AdyenReportAPICredentials.png "[Configure API credentials]")

-        > [Info] You do not need to enter the report API key in your Actindo connection settings.
-For Actindo, the report name and password are sufficient.
+        > [Info] You do not need to enter the report API key in your Payments connection settings.
+For the *Payments* module, the report name and password are sufficient.

     - Click the *Basic auth* tab in the *Server settings > Authentication* section.